iot-edge-foundation/iot-edge-plc-publisher/README.md

-# IoT Edge Event Aggregation sample
+# IoT Edge PLC Publisher

-This project is a sample demonstrating how to aggregate events from IoT Edge.
+This project aims to provide an Azure IoT Edge module for publishing PLC Tags values to Azure IoT Edge and Azure IoT Hub.

 ## Usage